Overview of Burnsville, MN

-Keep in mind when looking for Burnsville apartments that there are very few colleges and universities in the city of Burnsville, but there are many close by in Minneapolis and Eagan.
+For those looking to continue their education or who have children nearing college age, keep in mind when looking for Burnsville apartments that there are very few colleges and universities in the city of Burnsville.
 Colleges in Burnsville include National American College and Regency Beauty Institute, both which offer certificate programs.
 Close by in Minneapolis is the University of Minneapolis, Twin Cities, if you're looking to attend a larger university.